Cristoffer85/ByteBook/LEARN-DOMS from this project.md

 -------------------------------------------------

 ** TailwindCss is nice
 - Feel the easiness of it seems nice.
 Just have to understand it a bit more.

+- Might look a little bit messy at first with the Styling*-code in the components/tsx files but after a while you get used to it and think its actually quite nice not having to deal with the separated logic in another 'copied-name' css file of the same class.
+You have all design in one file, easier navigating and altering and more comprehensive when already + 50 classes to hold check of.

 -------------------------------------------------